Benefits of keeping email list clean

 - Dormant Audience (No email opened or clicked in last 1 year)

-6 months to 1 year is a reasonable period for most brands, but feel free to customise the time limits based on your business prospecting cycle.
+6 months to 1 year is a reasonable period for most brands, but feel free to customize the time limits based on your business prospecting cycle.

 To be 100% sure, first you can segment your audiences and then adjust time frames based on performance reports.

-Mostly 1 year is a too conservative time frame to drop from the list for open or click interaction.
-For subscriber without purchase I can go till 3 years granted they are regularly consuming the content.
+Mostly 1 year is too conservative a time frame to drop from the list for open or click interaction.
+For subscribers without purchase I can go till 3 years granted they are regularly consuming the content.